mattdelhey/mattdelhey.github.io/_posts/2013-02-01-reconstructing-minards-march.md

 title: "Reconstructing Napoleon's Failed March to Russia"
 category: science
 date:   2013-02-01
-excerpt: Above is perhaps one the most famous statistical graphics ever created, found in nearly every history text-book (at least the ones I read...) that discusses Napoleon's failed invasions of Russia in 1812.
-The graphic was originally created by Charles Joseph Minard, a statistician ahead of his time.
+excerpt: "Above is perhaps one the most famous statistical graphics ever created, found in nearly every history text-book (at least the ones I read...) that discusses Napoleon's failed invasions of Russia in 1812.
+The graphic was originally created by Charles Joseph Minard, a statistician ahead of his time."

 ---
 ![original_minard]({{ site.url }}/images/original_minard.jpg)